 I had someone ask me recently after learning I don’t like pumpkin all that much, “So, what flavor do you love in the Fall?”
 I can’t say I’ve ever considered that question before.
 I didn’t know Favorite Fall Flavors were a requirement.
 But I have lately been encouraged to “embrace autumn” and I thought it was good advice.
 So I gave it some thought and here’s the answer: cranberry.
 I love cranberry.
 Cranberry bread, cranberry muffins, cranberry juice, all of it.
 Well, not so much the cranberry sauce from a can.
 Ick.
 But all other things cranberry, I love.

 It so happens that my favorite cranberry recipe is from a book.
 It’s called Cranberry Thanksgiving, and the story is great, but the recipe at the back for “Grandmother’s Famous Cranberry Bread” is even better.
 I can’t give it to you here because that would be copyright infringement, but you should definitely make it!
-Just be sure to label it if you give it to someone or else that someone might thank you for “the fruitcake,” which is just a big insult to any bread, especially one this good.
+Just be sure to label it if you give it to someone or else that someone might thank you for “the fruitcake,” which is just a big insult to any bread, especially one this good, it truly reminds me of my favorite artisan bread.

 Recipe 2: Apple Dumplings